signaldust/bunny-jit/README.md

 branch condition to ever choose that branch.
 I'm not entirely convinced this would really be worth the trouble.

-Invariants: Folding does not use any properties of CFG.
+Invariants: Folding does not use any properties of CFG and does not rewrite CFG.
 It only relies on the SSA invariant that definitions always dominate uses.

 The `opt_cse` pass does two things: it first tries to hoist operations up the dominator chain to the earliest block where all inputs are available, unless